 7 years later, Levi and his family are still fighting.

 In January 2016, Levi’s shunt blocked again and this time it very nearly took his life.

 ‘He's always been such a special soul, and I wasn't ready to give him back to God.
 I pleaded and begged with God to allow him to live and let me be his mum for longer.’

 Miraculously, Levi survived the surgery with no serious brain damage, but he struggles daily with headaches, fatigue and pain.

 Last June, doctors found more tumours on Levi’s optic nerve and spine.

 There is no cure for Levi.
 Doctors are holding off with chemotherapy again because it is his very last chance and they want to give him as much time as possible.

 But Levi is a very special boy.
 He is strong, funny and strong-willed.
 He continues to amaze doctors by doing things they have told him he will never do, like learn to ride a bike without training wheels.

 Levi has participated in the Great Cycle Challenge every year since 2014 because he is determined to find a cure for other kids fighting cancer.

 He is inspirational and always remains positive about his life and his condition.
 He knows how the tumour will continue to affect him, but as far as Levi is concerned, he has big plans.
-This year, he achieved a milestone that was on his bucket list – he turned 13 and is officially a teenager.
+Last year, he achieved a milestone that was on his bucket list – he turned 13 and is officially a teenager.
 He now wants to complete the rest of his list, including owning his own golf club, being a hotel manager and becoming a Paralympian.